Dimer Models and Conformal Structures: Introduction

-with $P(\zeta,\omega)=0$ the spectral curve of the dimer model as above.
-For the lozenges model and for simply connected polygonal domains, with cyclicly changing tangent directions \cite{KeOk07}, they further showed that \eqref{CB1} implies the existence of a polynomial of two variables such that $Q(e^{-cx}\zeta, e^{-cy}\omega) = 0$.
-The analysis of $Q(\zeta,\omega)$ then gave properties of the liquid domains and the frozen boundaries in this model.

-For general dimer models a key point for the existence of such a representation, even with an analytic function $Q(\zeta,\omega)$, is that $\zeta(x,y)$ and $\omega(x,y)$ are continuous up to the boundary of the liquid domain, see \cite[Proposition 2]{KeOk07}, \cite{G19} or Remark \ref{KOF} with \cite{FW}.
-However, the method of \cite{KeOk07} is constructive and gives the boundary continuity only for the lozenges and a special class of polygonal domains.

-Therefore for the general dimer models, in this paper we have chosen a different approach with emphasis on complex analytic PDE-methods and calculus of variations.
-With this approach, for instance, the required boundary continuity is quickly obtained in any dimer model.
-Furthermore, we also have e.g. a rigorous derivation of the famous Pokrovsky-Talapov law for general dimer models, c.f Theorem \ref{thm:main2} and \eqref{Pokrovsky-Talapov} below.
-In lack of boundary continuity \cite{KeOk07} gives this only for the special case of lozenges described above.

-In fact, we will reach a complete classification, in terms of their rational parametrisation, of all simply connected domains $\LL$ that have frozen boundary in the sense of \eqref{frozen bdry} - \eqref{eq:EL34}, see Theorem \ref{characterize}.
-The above Theorem describes the ``cloud curve'' geometry of the frozen boundary.
+\begin{rem} The above Theorem describes the ``cloud curve'' geometry of the frozen boundary.
 Cloud curves have been introduced in \cite{KeOk07} in connection with the lozenge model.
 Related works are \cite{Bu16,Boutillier-Li} where the authors study fluctuations in domino tilings and in the dimer model on the square-hexagon lattice, respectively.
-The boundary conditions considered fit into our framework but are more restrictive -- in both works the frozen boundaries are found to be cloud curves.
-This general phenomenon is explained by Remark \ref{rem:cloud-curves}.
+The boundary conditions they considered fit into our framework but are more restrictive -- in both works the frozen boundaries are found to be cloud curves.
+This general phenomenon is explained by Remark \ref{rem:cloud-curves}. \end{rem}

-The PDE-approach allows us also to uncover results in different directions, such as universality in the geometry of dimer models and their frozen boundaries.
-Quite unexpectedly, this goes beyond the limit surfaces of discrete (dimer) lattice models, as indicated by the following result.
+A main issue in \cite{KeOk07} is the lack of proof of boundary continuity in general for solutions to the complex Burger equation, see \cite[Sect.2.4 and Prop.2]{KeOk07}.
+The authors can prove this only by an explicit construction using tools from algebraic geometry, in the special case of lozenges with uniform weights and only on simply connected polygonal domains with $3d$ sides changing cyclicly.
+Therefore, for general dimer models on general polygonal domains, in this paper we have chosen a different approach with emphasis on complex analytic PDE-methods and calculus of variations.
+With this approach, for instance, the required boundary continuity is quickly obtained in any dimer model.
+We can also give a rigorous derivation of the famous Pokrovsky-Talapov law for general dimer models, c.f Theorem \ref{thm:main2} and \eqref{Pokrovsky-Talapov} below.